Do you need to file a Valsartan Recall Lawsuit?

 - Finally, if your medication is on the list, do not stop taking your medication until you speak with your doctor.
 Your doctor will help you find a replacement medication or alternative treatment.

-If you or a loved one are living with liver damage or a cancer diagnosis after taking a valsartan or losartan, contact us.
+If you or a loved one are living with liver damage or a cancer diagnosis after taking a valsartan, contact us.
 We have a valsartan recall lawsuit attorney ready to take your call.

 What is a Mass Tort?